When Can I Quit My Job?

 But there will always be more opportunities, and nothing is worse than stressing over money and having to apply for another job after you thought you’ve permanently traded employment for self-employment.

-So here are five things I recommend having in place before quitting your job:
+Savings goals I recommend meeting before quitting your job:

-There is a lot of saving required!
+That’s a lot of savings!
 I know you’re probably chomping at the bit to quit your job, but by adhering to the advice above, you’re less likely to need to get a part-time (or full-time) job later because of some extraneous circumstance and you didn’t have money in reserves.
 There are highs and lows with business, and it can be super unpredictable.
 (Pandemic, anyone?)

 The goal is that when you become self-employed, you stay self-employed.
 In fact, many of these items overlap with how I plan for the unpredictable in my business.